Skip to Main Content

 The following are some potential uses of AI.
 Obviously, some of these could be misuses of AI and violations of academic integrity.
 If you allow AI use in a course, make sure that the student know the boundaries between use and misuse.
 Any use of AI should be explicate in your instructions and use by the student should be explicitly stated / cited in the work.

-3 - Have the AI generate a list of keywords or terms for study on a topic.
+5. List keywords or terms for study on a topic

-7 - Identify themes or patterns in an article, chapter, or essay.
+9. Identify themes or patterns in an article, chapter, or essay

-8 - Edit or "improve" some writing.
-Grammarly, Microsoft Word, and soon, Google Docs, include AIs that can be used to add content or change content to a writing. ** There are "dehumanizers".
+10. Edit or "improve" some writing.
+Grammarly, Microsoft Word, and Google Docs, include AIs that can be used to add content or change content to a writing. ** There are "dehumanizers".
 That is, there are AIs built just to take one written piece and rewrite it so that it reads more like something a typical person would write.